MileHacker Logo

 • Labor Day (May Golden Week):

 Early October.
-Extremely busy time for domestic travel; book everything far in advance.
+Extremely busy period for domestic travel; book everything far in advance.

 Visa & Entry Requirements